 However, his description in the 2007 Zodiac documentary was taken after observing a man heading into a residence: "We turned west on Jackson Street, as we approached Maple Street I noticed on the north side of the street a white male adult.
 We slowed down as we passed him, I don't know, we we're still rolling, saw that it was a white male, step on the gas, 5, 10, 15 seconds tops from first spotting him to passing him.
 He sort of looked down, perhaps this lumbering gait, stumbling along, like a semi-limp might have come up in my mind, because he was putting his head down when he spotted the police car, and turned into the entrance way of a house, and by entrance way I mean stairs that are leading up that are concrete to a path, that leads to a front door.
 Never saw him get to the top of the stairs.
 You want the address of that residence, 3712 Jackson Street."

-The timeline would have the first assailant heading towards Maple as Donald Fouke is approaching the intersection.
+The timeline would have the first assailant heading towards Maple as Officer Donald Fouke is approaching the intersection.
 The second assailant is turning the corner of Jackson and Cherry.
-Donald Fouke slows down and beckons the man over, who states he saw somebody waving a gun heading towards Arguello Boulevard.
+Officer Donald Fouke slows down and beckons the man over, who states he saw somebody waving a gun heading towards Arguello Boulevard.
 The second assailant meanwhile is heading towards his accomplice, thinking he may have to intervene.
-But fortunately Donald Fouke, under the impression he is searching for a negro male adult buys the story and continues on Jackson Street, when he spots the second subject.
-The second assailant then feigns to turn into 3712 Jackson Street instinctively to give the impression to the patrol car he is a resident of that house.
-Donald Fouke, satisfied by the first assailant's story slows down to observe this man, but ultimately decides to head towards Arguello Boulevard.
-This may explain the conflicted versions given by Donald Fouke that night, and his difficulty when it comes to a coherent account of the events that night.
+But fortunately, Officer Donald Fouke, under the impression he is searching for a negro male adult buys the story and continues on Jackson Street, when he spots the second subject.
+The second assailant then instinctively feigns a turn into 3712 Jackson Street to give the impression to the patrol car he is a resident of that house.
+Officer Donald Fouke, satisfied by the first assailant's story slows down to observe this man, but ultimately decides to head off towards Arguello Boulevard.
+This may explain the conflicted versions given by Officer Donald Fouke that night - and his difficulty when it comes to a coherent account of the events that night.

-The timeline is suggestive of two assailants, along with two subjects spotted in two different locations by Donald Fouke.
+The timeline is suggestive of two assailants, along with two subjects spotted in two different locations by Officer Donald Fouke.
 This may explain why the man observed in and around the taxicab that night by the three teenagers was apparently so calm.
-He possibly had no gun, or not the gun that fired the fatal shot and was simply aiding a stricken taxicab driver.
+He possibly had no gun - or not the gun that fired the fatal shot into Paul Stine - and was simply aiding a stricken taxicab driver.
 This may have been his alibi had he required one.